MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users.Actions/Set-MgUserDeviceEnrollmentConfiguration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths1A7V22XUsersUserIdDeviceenrollmentconfigurationsDeviceenrollmentconfigurationIdMicrosoftGraphAssignPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPaths1A7V22XUsersUserIdDeviceenrollmentconfigurationsDeviceenrollmentconfigurationIdMicrosoftGraphAssignPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[EnrollmentConfigurationAssignments <IMicrosoftGraphEnrollmentConfigurationAssignment[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Source <DeviceAndAppManagementAssignmentSource?>]`: Represents source of assignment.
     - `[SourceId <String>]`: Identifier for resource used for deployment to a group
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.